Democratic debate: Top 2020 contenders finally on same stage

 Buttigieg, meanwhile, will have an opportunity to use his argument for generational change as an indirect attack on the top tier.
 The mayor is 37.
 Biden, Sanders and Warren are 76, 78 and 70, respectively — hardly a contrast to the 73-year-old Trump.

 There’s also potential home state drama with two Texans in the race.
-Former Rep. Beto O’Rourke and former Obama housing secretary Julian Castro clashed in an earlier debate over immigration.
+O’Rourke and Castro clashed in an earlier debate over immigration.
 Castro has led the left flank on the issue with a proposal to decriminalize border crossings.

-O’Rourke has given no indication of whether he’ll bring the rhetorical flourish to broadcast television.
+O’Rourke has recently used the F-word in cable television interviews.
+He’s given no indication whether he’ll bring that rhetorical flourish to broadcast television.